ungoogled-software/ungoogled-chromium/docs/building.md

 ## IMPORTANT - Please read this section first

+**Choosing a version**: *It is highly recommended to choose a tag version for building.* `master` and other branches are not guaranteed to be in a working state.

+**Use the documentation included with the code you downloaded**.
+The documentation in the `master` branch changes frequently, and may not correspond to the code you downloaded.

 **Statuses of platform support**: Because platform support varies across stable versions, [this Wiki page tracks platform support for the current stable](//github.com/Eloston/ungoogled-chromium/wiki/statuses). *Please check the status before attempting a build or posting an issue*.

-**Choosing a version**: *It is highly recommended to choose a tag version for building.* `master` and other branches are not guaranteed to be in a working state.

 ## Contents